 The use of the tool can help sellers’ bids become more competitive.
 Based on the Placement Report, advertisers will be able to determine where exactly their ad performance is the most successful and, actually, which placement is worth “fighting” for it, or, literally, their investments.

-Why ‘Adjust Bids by Placement’ Work is Important?
+Why Is ‘Adjust Bids by Placement’ Important?

 ‘Adjust Bids by Placement,’ and Amazon bidding strategies work together.
 While adjusting bids by placements and selecting a specific method, sellers also need to monitor bids’ modifications to avoid overspending where it’s unnecessary.